2024-2025 Academic Catalog

 Application to the food industry of principles and standard practices of research and product development; functionality of food ingredients; students will work in teams to design and develop a new food product.

-Chemistry, biochemistry, and processing aspects of malting and brewing operations in the production of beer.
-Barley, malting, hops, brewing operations, fermentation and finishing operations examined.
-Laboratory exercises focused on malting and brewing.
-With permission of department required.
+Chemistry, biochemistry, and engineering aspects of brewing operations in the production of beer.
+Barley, malting, hops, brewing operations, fermentation chemistry, yeast characteristics and finishing operations examined.
+Calculations of raw materials, brewing and fermentation schedules, and final specifications conducted.
+Laboratory exercises focused on brewing, brewery engineering, and analysis of intermediate and final products.

 Variable advanced topics in food science and technology such as emerging trends, challenges and regulatory policy.
 Qualitative and quantitative exploration of relevant and timely issues facing food systems.
 May be repeated for a maximum of six credits with different topics.
 Pre: Junior standing.